Why Have a Pap Test?

 The HPV connection

-Human papillomavirus (HPV) is a family of viruses that spread through skin contact.
-Certain types are almost always spread through sexual contact.
-Some HPV types cause genital warts (condyloma).
-But not all types of HPV cause symptoms you can see.
-Certain types cause cell changes (dysplasia) in the cervix that can lead to cancer.
-In fact, HPV infection is the most important risk factor for cervical cancer.
+Human papillomavirus (HPV) is a group of viruses that spread through skin contact and sex.
+Some types cause cell changes (dysplasia) in the cervix that can lead to cancer.
+In fact, HPV infection is the biggest risk factor for cervical cancer.
 Healthcare providers can now test for HPV.
 Testing for HPV is often done with the Pap test.
 That’s why it’s important to have Pap tests as advised by your healthcare provider.
-This helps ensure that any abnormal cells will be found and treated before they become cancer.
+This helps ensure that any abnormal cells will be found.
+They can be treated before they become cancer.

 Who should have a Pap test and HPV test?

-Starting at age 30, the preferred testing is a Pap test done with an HPV test every 5 years.
+Starting at age 30, have a Pap test with an HPV test every 5 years.
 This should be done until age 65.
-Another option for women in this 30 to 65 age group is to have just the Pap test done every 3 years.
+Another option for people age 30 to 65 is just the Pap test every 3 years.

-If you’re over 65 and have had regular screenings for the last 10 years with no abnormal results in the last 20 years, you may stop cervical cancer screening.
+If you’re over 65, had regular tests for the last 10 years, and no abnormal results in the last 20 years, you may stop the tests.

-If you had a hysterectomy that included removing your cervix, you can stop screening unless the hysterectomy was done to treat cervical cancer or precancer.
-If you still have your cervix after the hysterectomy, you should keep screening according to the above guidelines.
+If you had a hysterectomy that included removing your cervix, you can stop tests unless it was done to treat cervical cancer or precancer.
+If you still have your cervix, you should have tests in line with the above guidelines.

-Routine testing doesn't need to be done each year.
-But if your test is abnormal, your provider will let you know how often to be tested.
+Routine tests don't need to be done each year.
+But if a test is abnormal, your provider will tell you how often to be tested.

-Women who have been vaccinated for HPV should still follow these guidelines.
+People who have had the HPV vaccine should still follow these guidelines.

-If you have had cervical cancer, talk with your provider about the screening plan that's best for you.
+If you had cervical cancer, talk with your provider about the test plan that's best for you.